Artillex-Studios/Documentation/Writerside/topics/AxKoth-Developer-API.md

 ## API Usage

-Don't forget to add AxBoosters to your plugin's plugin.yml, like this:
+Don't forget to add AxKoth to your plugin's plugin.yml, like this:
 ```yaml
 depend:
   - AxKoth